zevenet/zproxy/README.md

 	The port number that zproxy will connect to.
 This is a mandatory parameter for non Unix-domain back-ends.

 - **HTTPS**

 	The back-end is using HTTPS.

 - **Cert** "certificate file"

 	Specify the certificate that zproxy will use as a client.
 The certificate file is the file containing the certificate, possibly a certificate chain and the signature.
 This directive may appear only  after the HTTPS directive.

 - **Disable** SSLv2|SSLv3|TLSv1|TLSv1_1|TLSv1_2|TLSv1_3

 	Disable  the protocol and all lower protocols as well.
 This is due to a limitation in OpenSSL, which does not support disabling a single protocol.
 For example, Disable TLSv1 would disable SSLv2, SSLv3 and TLSv1, thus allowing only TLSv1_1 and TLSv1_2.

 	*NOTE: Disable TLSv1_3 would disable only TLSv1_3.
 HTTPS directive.*

 - **Ciphers** "acceptable:cipher:list"

 	This is the list of ciphers that will be accepted by the SSL connection; it is a string in the same format as in OpenSSL ciphers(1) and SSL_CTX_set_cipher_list(3).
 This directive may appear only after the HTTPS directive.

 - **Weight** value

 	The weight of this back-end (between 1 and 9, 5 is default).
 Higher weight back-ends will be used more often than lower weight ones, so you should define higher weights for more capable servers.

 - **Priority** value

 	The  priority  of this back-end (between 1 and 9, 1 is default).
 The requests will be forwarded to the backends with higher priority (1 is the highest priority).
 When a back-end with high priority becomes unreacheable the priority level is decreased.

+- **ConnLimit** value

+	The maximum number of established connection per backend.
+With a value of 0, there will not be a limit in the backend.
+The client will receive a 503 error if there aren't available backends.

 - **TimeOut** value

 	Override the global TimeOut value.

 - **ConnTO** value

 	Override the global ConnTO value.

 - **WSTimeOut** value

 	Override the global WSTimeOut value.

 - **HAport** [ address ] port

 	A port (and optional address) to be used for server function checks.
 See below the "High Availability" section for a more detailed discussion.
 By default zproxy  uses  the  same  address  as  the  back-end server, but you may use a separate address if you wish.
 This directive applies only to non Unix-domain servers.

 - **Disabled** 0|1

 	Start zproxy with this back-end disabled (1) or enabled (0).
 If started as disabled, the back-end can be later enabled with zproxyctl (8).

 - **Nfmark** value

 	Allow to mark all the zproxy back-end connections in order to track them and allow to the Kernel network stack to manage them.
 (Decimal format)

 - **Emergency**

 	The  emergency  server  will  be used once all existing back-ends are "dead".
 All configuration directives enclosed between Emergency and End are specific to a single service.

 	The following directives are available:

 	- **Address** address

 		The address that zproxy will connect to.
 This can be a numeric IP address, or a symbolic host name that must be resolvable at run-time.
 If the name cannot be resolved to a valid address, zproxy will assume that it represents the path for a Unix-domain socket.
 This is a mandatory parameter.

 	- **Port** port

 		The port number that zproxy will connect to.
 This is a mandatory parameter for non Unix-domain back-ends.